sourcegraph/deploy-sourcegraph/docs/configure.md

 For production environments, we recommend using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-As part of our base configuration we install an ingress for [sourcegraph-frontend](../base/frontend/sourcegraph-frontend.Ingress.yaml).
+As part of our base configuration we install an ingress for [frontend](../base/frontend/frontend.Ingress.yaml).
 It installs rules for the default ingress, see comments to restrict it to a specific host.

-In addition to the sourcegraph-frontend ingress, you'll need to install the NGINX ingress controller (ingress-nginx).
+In addition to the frontend ingress, you'll need to install the NGINX ingress controller (ingress-nginx).
 Follow the instructions at https://kubernetes.github.io/ingress-nginx/deploy/ to create the ingress controller.
 Add the files to [configure/ingress-nginx](../configure/ingress-nginx), including an [install.sh](configure/ingress-nginx/install.sh) file which applies the relevant manifests.
 We include sample generic-cloud manifests as part of this repository, but please follow the official instructions for your cloud provider.

 Add the [configure/ingress-nginx/install.sh](configure/ingress-nginx/install.sh) command to [create-new-cluster.sh](../create-new-cluster.sh) and commit the change: